 The Forest tradition began in the time of the Buddha and has waxed and waned throughout Buddhist history.
-Actually, the Forest tradition in one sense even predates the Buddha, as it was a common practice of spiritual seekers in ancient India to leave the life of town and village and wander in the wilderness and mountains.
-The Buddha himself joined this tradition at age twenty-nine, giving up his life as a prince in order to seek the way beyond birth, aging, sickness, and death.
+Actually, the Forest tradition even predates the Buddha, as it was a common practice of spiritual seekers in ancient India to leave the life of town and village to wander in the wilderness and mountains.

-By the middle of the nineteenth century, Buddhism in Thailand had generally become corrupted with lax monastic discipline, teachings straying from the original texts, little emphasis on meditation, and a widespread belief that spiritual accomplishments were no longer possible.
-In the midst of this waning tradition, determined Buddhist practitioners returned again to the basics of forest living, moral discipline, and meditation in search of the Buddha’s path to enlightenment.
-The spiritual determination and accomplishments of these forest practitioners led to the emergence of the contemporary Forest tradition in northeastern Thailand.
-The northeast is one of the most remote and poor areas in Thailand, notable both for its harsh land and it’s remarkably good-humored people; and now for its wise meditation masters.
+By the middle of the nineteenth century, Buddhism in Thailand had generally become corrupted with lax monastic discipline and a widespread belief that spiritual accomplishments were no longer possible.
+In the midst of this waning tradition, determined Buddhist practitioners returned to the basics of forest living, moral discipline, and meditation.
+The spiritual vigor and accomplishments of these forest practitioners led to the emergence of the contemporary Forest tradition in northeastern Thailand.

 Ajahn Chah was born into a large, comfortable family in a rural village of northeast Thailand.
-In early youth, he ordained as a novice and on reaching the age of twenty took full ordination as a monk.
-He studied Buddhist teachings and scriptures, but yearning for meditation guidance and dissatisfied with the slack standard of discipline at his monastery, he took on the life of a wandering monk.
-As a wandering monk, he lived austerely in forests, caves, and cremation ground and sought out the guidance of local meditation teachers, including Ajahn Mun.
+After several years as a novice (samanera) he took full bhikkhu ordination at the age of twenty.
+As a young monk, Ajahn Chah studied Buddhist teachings and scriptures but eventually yearned for meditation guidance and became dissatisfied with the standard of discipline at his monastery.
+Taking on the life of a wandering monk, he sought out the guidance of various meditation teachers, including Ajahn Mun.

-In 1954 after many years of travel and practice, he was invited to settle in a dense forest near his birth village.
-Over time, a large monastery called Wat Pah Pong formed around Ajahn Chah, as monks, nuns, and laypeople came to hear his teachings and train with him.
-Ajahn Chah’s teachings and community contained elements commonly held throughout the Forest tradition, such as focusing on discipline, moral conduct, meditation, and inner experience, rather than scholarly knowledge.
-At the same time that these elements were held in common throughout the Forest tradition, every Forest tradition monastery and every Forest teacher also has their own flavor.
-Ajahn Chah added in his teachings an emphasis on community living and right view as essential aspects of the path to liberation.
+In 1954, after many years of travel and practice, he was invited to settle in a dense forest near his birth village.
+Over time, a large monastery, Wat Pah Pong, formed around Ajahn Chah, as monks, nuns, and laypeople came to hear his teachings and train with him.

-Ajahn Chah was remarkable for his integrity, humor, and humanness; for his sense of surrender to spiritual practice and the present moment; and for his ability to connect with people from many backgrounds in a spontaneous, straightforward, and joyous manner.
-He taught in a simple, yet profound style and emphasized practice in everyday life.
-As disciples gathered around Ajahn Chah, branch monasteries in his lineage also began to be established.
-New branch monasteries have continued to be established even after his death in 1992.
-At present there are more than two hundred branch monasteries in Ajahn Chah’s lineage spread throughout Thailand and the West.
-Environmental conditions may cause the details of life amongst these many monasteries to vary somewhat; but in all of them, simplicity, heedfulness, and the strict adherence to monastic discipline support and encourage residents to live a pure life focused on the continuous cultivation of virtue, meditation, and wisdom.
+Ajahn Chah was remarkable for his integrity, humor, and wisdom; for his sense of surrender to spiritual practice and the present moment; and for his ability to connect with people from many backgrounds in a spontaneous and straightforward manner.
+He taught in a simple, yet profound, style and emphasized practice in everyday life.
+As disciples gathered around Ajahn Chah, branch monasteries also began to be established.
+New branch monasteries continued to be established even after his death in 1992.
+At present there are more than three hundred branch monasteries in Ajahn Chah’s lineage spread throughout Thailand and in many countries around the world.

 The Forest Tradition Goes West

-Ajahn Chah’s style of teaching and personality had a unique ability to reach people of other nationalities.
-Many foreigners came to learn from, train under, and ordain with Ajahn Chah.
+Many foreigners came to learn from and ordain with Ajahn Chah.
 The first of these was the American-born monk, Ajahn Sumedho.
 In 1975, a group of Ajahn Chah’s foreign disciples were asked by villagers not far from Ajahn Chah’s monastery to start a new branch monastery.
-Ajahn Chah agreed, and established Wat Pa Nanachat (International Forest Monastery) near the village of Bung Wai as a monastic training center for internationals.
-Since that time, Wat Pa Nanachat has become a respected Forest monastery and has opened up additional monastic retreat centers, including some in remote forest and mountain locations.
-Throughout the main monastery and these additional centers, Wat Pa Nanachat currently includes under its umbrella over fifty monks representing twenty-three nationalities.
+Ajahn Chah agreed, and established Wat Pa Nanachat (International Forest Monastery) near the village of Bung Wai.
+As a monastic training center, Wat Pa Nanachat currently includes under its umbrella monks from dozens of nationalities.

 In 1976 the English Sangha Trust invited Ajahn Sumedho to establish a Theravada monastery in London.
-Along with a small group of monks, Ajahn Sumedho heeded the request and established the first branch monastery in Ajahn Chah’s lineage outside of Thailand.
-Since that time, a number of Ajahn Chah branch monasteries have been created throughout England, France, Australia, New Zealand, Switzerland, Italy, Canada and the United States.
-These monasteries, under the guidance of many of Ajahn Chah’s senior Western disciples, are allowing the example of Forest monasticism to spread westward.
-They are allowing the direct and simple practice of the Buddha’s original teachings, as it has been preserved in the Forest tradition for 2500 years, to accompany Buddhism as it more generally transfuses throughout and adapts to the Western world.
+Accompanied by a small group of monks, Ajahn Sumedho heeded the request and established the first branch monastery in Ajahn Chah’s lineage outside of Thailand.
+Since that time, a number of Ajahn Chah branch monasteries have been created in the United Kingdom as well as Italy, Switzerland, Portugal, Australia, New Zealand, Canada, and the United States.
+These monasteries, under the guidance of many of Ajahn Chah’s senior Western disciples, are allowing the profound benefits of the Buddha’s original teachings, preserved in the Forest tradition for 2500 years, to accompany Buddhism as it spreads throughout the Western world.

-These monasteries are initiated only at the request of the lay community and are supported entirely by the lay community’s generosity.
-They provide centers for monastic training, as well as, teaching and practice for the lay community.
+These monasteries provide centers for monastic training, as well as teaching and practice for the lay community.
 Tisarana Buddhist Monastery is part of this group of monasteries.